keimatch/generate-type-from-aep_schema/README.md

 1. Open the page of the schema for which you want to create types.
 2. Open the developer tools console.
-3. Execute the following command.
+3. Execute the following command to build scraping script.

 ```shell
 npm run build